metzzo/wad_project/ReadMe.txt

 Music recomendation service in which the users upload the information about the albums.
 Once an album is in the system, any user can make a review of the album, setting a score.
-Users can see a list of the uploaded albums with their average score, and they can also read all the reviews.
+Users can see a list of the uploaded albums with their average score and links to access the reviews.
 If an user wants to discuss on a certain review, they can comment on it, and it will be reflected on the review page.
 If an user thinks a certain review is offensive or inappropiate, they can report it.
 Once a review gets 3 reports, it will be automatically deleted from the system.